provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.metadata.v1.Session"></a>

 ### Session
-A Session is created for an execution context against a specific specification instance
+Session defines an execution context against a specific specification instance.
 The context will have a specification and set of parties involved.

-The Session may be updated several times so long as the parties listed are signers on the transaction.
-NOTE: When there are no Records within a Scope that reference a Session it is removed.
+NOTE: When there are no more Records within a Scope that reference a Session, the Session is removed.

 | Field | Type | Label | Description |